vikejs/vike/README.md

   </html>`
 }
 ```
-You can use a so-called *front matter* to define the page's metadata.
+You can also use a so-called *front matter* to define the page's metadata.

 ```markdown
 ---